How to Raise Chickens – The Complete Guide (2023)

 When looking at breeds, take the following into consideration:

-- Climate: if you’re in a warm climate, choose Mediterranean breeds like Leghorns.
-If you’re in a colder climate, choose chickens with a larger body and a smaller comb, such as Australorps.
+- Climate: if you’re living in a warm climate, choose Mediterranean breeds like Leghorns.
+If you’re in a colder climate, choose chickens with larger bodies and smaller comb, such as Australorps.

 - Egg Color: most chickens lay brown eggs, but some Mediterranean breeds produce white eggs.
 There are also breeds that lay blue eggs and olive eggs.
 The Easter Egger will lay eggs in any color and you will only find out what color after the hen starts laying.